bullox/bullox.github.io/talks/index.md

 sitemap: true
 nav: 4
 ---
-I deliver talks and workshops to schools and other venues around the country, through my work at the [University of Bristol](http://www.bristol.ac.uk) and externally.
+I deliver talks and workshops to schools and other venues around the country and internationally, through my work at the [University of Bristol](http://www.bristol.ac.uk) and externally.

 Here are a few examples of sessions I run regularly.
 [Get in touch](mailto:steve@bullo.cc) if you'd like something similar or bespoke.